 This was a question I was pondering while taking a shower the other day.
 Primarily because the grout on our shower’s ceramic floor wasn’t looking so good.

 I try to keep our shower clean, but with two adults and two kids, it’s pretty darn hard to maintain Mr. Clean’s level of tidiness (hey, the guy has no hair and that helps a lot with keeping showers looking immaculate).

 We have small 2-inch by 2-inch square tiles on our shower floor (sound familiar) and my primary goal was to determine the best way to clean them.
 I also wanted to see if the same solution used to clean the ceramic tile could clean the grout.

 - Eco Orange Citrus Cleaner

 I’ve read so many articles on the awesomeness of OxiClean (oxygenated bleach) and wanted to see for myself how it would work on ceramic tile & grout.

-And as a last resort I tried Chlorox bleach.
-It’s not my preference due to the noxious fumes and likelihood you’ll ruin your clothes using it.
+And as a last resort, I tried Chlorox bleach.
+It’s not my preference due to the noxious fumes and the likelihood you’ll ruin your clothes using it.

-Admittedly I hit a road block the first few times I used OxiClean.
+Admittedly I hit a roadblock the first few times I used OxiClean.
 I’ll share my experience because it sheds light on the amount of OxiClean I found to have the most power.
-At the very least you’ll want to scroll through the pictures since I was growing my cheesy moustache to raise money for prostate cancer awareness.
+At the very least you’ll want to scroll through the pictures since I was growing my cheesy mustache to raise money for prostate cancer awareness.